vaguelyr/4.sh/README.md

 ## Dependencies
 The only dependencies are `bash` and GNU `coreutils`, which come preinstalled with any good Linux distro.

-Optionally, `recode` is used for prettier output.
+Optionally, `recode` is used for prettier output, and `youtube-dl` for downloading media links found within the posts.

 ## Usage